 We are the oldest private practice audiology group in the state of Maryland, and you can be assured that we treat each patient just as we would want to be treated.
 With professional competence, respect, and caring service, we strive to always give advice which is in your best interests.

-We believe this philosophy of simply “doing what is best for the patient” has served us well for over 44 years and is likely the single most important reason for the success and growth of our practice.
+We believe this philosophy of simply “doing what is best for the patient” has served us well since 1975 and is likely the single most important reason for the success and growth of our practice.

 We will continue doing things the same way for the next 35 years and we are thankful for the trust that thousands of hearing impaired patients have placed in us over the years.